 Personnel expense includes direct labor, employee compensation, employee benefits, and commissions.
-Personnel expense for the years ended December 31, 2022 and 2021 totaled \$6.6 million and \$5.6 million, respectively.
-The increase is due to the first salary adjustments in over four years, required to maintain high quality specialized personnel and increased commission earnings resulting from increased revenue.
+Personnel expense for the years ended December 31, 2023 and 2022 totaled \$5.7 million and \$6.6 million, respectively.
+The decrease salary savings during the last half of 2023.

-As of December 31, 2022, 37% of the headcount relates to software and data development, 32% is in the Jakarta Production Center, 18% relates to sales and marketing and 13% is corporate services.
+As of December 31, 2023, 35% of the headcount relates to software and data development, 33% is in the Jakarta Production Center, 18% relates to sales and marketing and 14% is corporate services.

-Non-cash compensation expense is included in operating costs and relates to the Company's omnibus incentive plan, share options, and shares granted to employees and non-employees.
-Non-cash share-based compensation for the years ended December 31, 2022 and 2021, increased to \$412 thousand from \$146 thousand, respectively.
-The change in compensation for non-cash share-based compensation period over period resulted from the issuance of 1,132,860 restricted share units to both employees and directors and advisors (see note 15(f) to the Consolidated Financial Statements).
+Non-cash compensation expense is included in operating costs and relates to the Company's omnibus incentive plan and shares granted to employees and non-employees.
+Non-cash share-based compensation for the years ended December 31, 2023 and 2022, decreased to \$304 thousand from \$412 thousand, respectively.
+The decrease is due to timing of award issuances.